• About Us

 Mindfulness-based Cognitive Therapy

-NEW Experiential Introduction MBCT Course:
+Experiential Introduction MBCT Course:

 Trainer: Martin Wilks Chartered Psychologist, BPS , AFBPsS, BSc.
 Psychol (hons), Dip PC Couns.
 MSc Couns Psychol, Dip Couns Psychol.